 - You can keep them slightly damp by adding just a small amount of water to the bowl/dish.
 You don’t need them to be covered in water completely.
 Try adding just 1–2 tablespoons of water.

-- Leave them out for anywhere from 3–24 hours depending on the kind you’re sprouting (see the chart below).
+- Leave them out for anywhere from one to several days depending on the kind you’re sprouting (see the chart below).

 - Sprouts vary from 1/8 inch to 2 inches long.
 When ready, rinse sprouts well, drain and store in a jar or container.